sulaimonlasisi/tflearn-convnet/README.md

     Optional flags that may be used in the training process:

-      --mirror: type=int, default = 1.
-Decides if images are flipped or not.
+      --horizontalflip: type=int, default = 1.
+Decides if images are horizontally flipped or not.
 Useful when samples are limited

+      --verticalflip: type=int, default = 1.
+Decides if images are vertically flipped or not.
+Useful when samples are limited

       --split: type=int, default = 1.
 Decides if images are split or not.

-      --crop': type=int, default = 32.
-If image is split, how many per page.
+      --splitlist: type - list.
+List of splits to make per image for each class.
+Must be same length as number of classes

+      NOTE: The number of splits should be a value that still retains the desired feature after splitting

       --size: type=int, default = 256.
-Size used for image when passed into CNN
+Size used for image when passed into CNN (Depending on the number of samples, sizes larger than 512 can cause segmentation fault)

       --epoch: type=int, default = 100.
 Number of epochs to run